Contents

 This reflects the thematic feature of the series.
 It is unavoidable that the instructions contained will often use technical terms, although the editors seek to ensure these are consistent between puzzles.
 The following are the principal terms that may be encountered.

 The prime reference for non-thematic material is The Chambers Dictionary.
 This is popular with setters and experienced solvers, partly because of the variety generated by the many archaic and Scottish words included, as well as some variant spellings.
-Currently the 2003 edition is used, but a switch to the 2008 edition will take place with effect from the first puzzle of 2009.
+The 13th edition (2014) was adopted at the start of 2015.

 On occasion, a setter has no alternative but to use a very rare word or spelling, to be found in The Oxford English Dictionary (OED), but the editors try to ensure the associated clue is straightforward, so solvers rarely need to access that dictionary.